 Is Revision Rhinoplasty Dangerous?Facial Plastic Surgery

-Rhinoplasty is a major cosmetic surgery that aims to change the shape of the nose by making the nose bigger or smaller, changing the angle of the nose in relation to the upper lip, making the tip of the nose smaller, etc.
+Rhinoplasty, also known as nose job and nose shaping surgery, is a major cosmetic surgery that aims to change the shape of the nose by making the nose bigger or smaller, changing the angle of the nose in relation to the upper lip, making the tip of the nose smaller, etc.

 Nose surgery can also be performed for medical purposes such as improving breathing, removing polyps, and treating chronic allergies.
 Although rhinoplasty is an effective procedure, not all patients are satisfied with its results; therefore, they undergo another surgery called revision rhinoplasty.